payu-india/CMS-Chatbot/docs/WEB Integration/prebuilt-checkout-payu-hosted/webview-for-mobile-apps/webview-integration-in-android.md

         }
 ```

-and need to open new url in new webView or merchant need to call activity.startActivityForResult(intent,101) instead of  mWebView.context.startActivity(intent) launch intent  and listen psp app response in activity in onActivityResult
+and need to open new url in new webView or merchant need to call activity.startActivityForResult(intent,101) instead of  mWebView\.context.startActivity(intent) launch intent  and listen psp app response in activity in onActivityResult

 #### 7. In the ICP checkout being opened within a webview inside the application.
 This configuration is leading to unexpected and unusual behavior, likely due to the way the webview is interacting with the ICP checkout